mdekauwe/coupled_A_gs_leaf_temp_transp/README.md

-Nothing to add at the moment
+Iteratively solve leaf temp, Ci, gs, An and transpiration following Maetra looping logic

-- not working, not sure if I need to use the An-gs solution in farq.py
+Nothing really to add at the moment